paritytech/metadata-portal/docs/NOTES.md

     - Determines if the QR image file is of content type metadata
         1. Determines if the signature of the metadata QR image file was produced by the private key holder of the public key provided in `config.toml`
         2. Returns an error and exits if the signature doesn't match
-### `% metadata-cli clean`
-1. Obtains a list of:
-   - All QR image files in `public/qr`
-   - Each metadata QR image file
-   - Each chainspec QR image file
-2. Fetches the chain specs
-3. Instantiates a HashSet to store files to keep
-4. Iterates through each chain in `config.toml`
-    - Determines the current metadata version from the chain specs
-    - Determines which metadata QR files are versioned equal to or greater than the current metadata version; these files are kept in the HashSet
-    - Stores chainspec QR files are kept in the HashSet
-5. Determines the difference of all files and kept files, these are the files to be removed
-6. Iterates through each file to be removed and delete it

-### `% metadata-cli check-deployment`
-1. Generates the contents of a `data.json` and compares the generated file with the hosted `data.json` stored at the root of the homepage specified in `package.json`; for example: https://metadata.frequency.xyz/data.json
-2. If generated vs hosted `data.json` mismatch, `exit(12)`

 ## Github Actions Workflows